Fabio Morabito, PhD, MA, BA

 About

-Fabio Morabito joined the Department of Music at the University of Alberta in 2020, as Assistant Professor of Musicology.
+Fabio Morabito is Assistant (from July 2025 Associate) Professor of Musicology.
+He joined the Department of Music at the University of Alberta in 2020.
 He was the Lord Crewe Junior Research Fellow in Music at the University of Oxford (2017-2020), and previously taught at Durham University and Kings College London, where he completed his PhD in historical musicology.
 The dissertation won the Ralph Gibson Award of the Society for the Study of French History.
 His earlier trainings in music and musicology took place at the University of Pavia-Cremona, in Italy, and the Hochschule für Musik Franz Liszt Weimar, in Germany.

 Books